side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

   what(): boost::filesystem::file_size: No such file or directory: &quot;foo&quot;
 Aborted</code></pre></td><td style="text-align: center;"><pre><code>&gt;tut1 foo</code></pre><p><strong><em>An exception is thrown; the exact form of the response depends on Windows system options.</em></strong></p></td></tr></tbody></table>

 What happens?
-There's no file named `foo` in the current directory, so an exception is thrown.
+There’s no file named `foo` in the current directory, so an exception is thrown.

 Try this: